 That depends on your personal needs and preferences of course, but they can be a worthwhile investment for homeowners looking for efficient and effective cooling.
 If you want something better and quieter than a window or portable A/C but your home isn’t well-suited to central air (because you have radiant heating for example), then a ductless system may be a good option.
 The initial investment required will be somewhat similar to a central A/C ($3,000 – $5,000 on average, including installation) but substantially more than a portable or window unit.
 That said, you may require multiple window or portable units to cool the same amount of space.

 ‘Split air conditioner’ is another term for a central air conditioner.
 ‘Mini-split air conditioner’ is another term for a ductless air conditioner.
-The term split air conditioner comes from the fact that a central air conditioning system actually has two separate major components: the outdoor unit most people think of, AND the indoor evaporator coil which connects to the furnace.
+The term split air conditioner comes from the fact that a central air conditioning system actually has two separate major components: the outdoor unit most people think of, AND the indoor evaporator coil which connects to the furnace and uses the furnace’s fan.
 A mini-split system or a ductless mini-split system is essentially a type of air conditioner which is usually made to cool somewhat smaller areas, rather than an entire home, and the outdoor unit itself is also usually a bit smaller.
 Hence the name mini-split.

 This depends primarily on the size of the space you need to cool.
 The outdoor component will vary in size, with the largest ones able to connect to up to 8 indoor units.
 The cooling power of ductless A/Cs can vary from 5,000 BTUs to 50,000+ BTUs.
 Because every situation and home or building is different, online size estimate charts are unlikely to be of much use.
 In order to determine the size you need, it’s best to have a free estimate done by an experienced local HVAC contractor, who will do a ‘load calculation’ (an assessment of your cooling needs, basically).